jeka-dev/working-examples/kubernetes/README.md

 or the IDE.
 This KBean delegates the tasks to following classes :
 - [Image](jeka/def/kube/Image.java) : Produces the container image.
 - [Resources](jeka//def/kube/Resources.java) : Defines an object model of the Kubernetes resources to deploy.
-- 2 generic helper classes that can be externalized in a lib/plugin.
-They provides simple convenient methods to deal with Jib and Fabric8 api.
+- [2 generic helper classes](jeka/def/kube/support) that can be externalized in a lib/plugin.
+They provide simple convenient methods to deal with Jib and Fabric8 api.

 ## The image